GPflow/GPflow/README.md

 ## Install GPflow 2

+**We have experienced issues with `pip`'s pre-2020 dependency resolver; if you encounter issues with incompatible third-party package versions when installing GPflow using the `pip` commands below, try adding the `--use-feature=2020-resolver` argument.**

 ### Latest release from PyPI

 ```bash
 pip install gpflow
 ```

-The current release, 2.0.0, requires TensorFlow ≥ 2.1 and TensorFlow Probability ≥ 0.9.
+The current release series, 2.x, requires TensorFlow ≥ 2.1 and TensorFlow Probability ≥ 0.10.1.

 ### Latest source from GitHub